How to Deal with Passive Aggressive Colleagues

 Moving past from the hurt of a betrayal is a painful and difficult journey.
 Some days may be tougher than the rest where you just wish to wallow in self-pity and wound the betrayer back.
 These responses and acute negative emotions are normal.
 The key is to remain kind to yourself and lean on your loved ones throughout this recovery process.

-Coping with Suicidal Thoughts
+Coping with Suicidal Thoughts: You Are Not Alone

 Staying afloat in what seems like a rip current

-You are in pain.
+You’re in pain.
 You feel numb.
-There are times in life where we feel so overwhelmed with emotional pain that it seems like there is no way out.
+This is a time in your life that the pain is so overwhelming that it seems like there is no way out.
 When this happens, suicidal thoughts may swarm your mind, (erroneously) presenting itself as the only solution.
-Often, it’s not that you want to end your life, but rather, are seeking an escape from the unbearable pain and numbness.

 You are not alone.
 Many others have experienced this pain and entertained suicidal thoughts – in 2020, Singapore recorded 452 suicide deaths while Samaritans of Singapore (SOS) reported over 39,000 suicide and crisis related calls.